BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 	- SDDT-OTHERS.aml	- Misc items placed in here: "SMBus" fix via OC Guide.
 	- SSDT-UIAC-ALL.aml	- USB2 port mapping (from bilbo's guide)

-	- SSDT-CPUPM.aml	- Custom CPU SSDT for proper CPU power management, unique for each CPU model.
-Currently not enabled.
-So your initial install does not have full CPU PM.
-You can enable this SSDT via config.plist (ACPI->Add, find "SDDT-CPUPM.aml" entry, change "Enabled" key to "True").
+	- SSDT-CPUPM.aml	- Custom CPU SSDT for proper CPU power management.
+Replace it with one that matches your CPU model.
+Once you have the correct SDDT, enable this via config.plist (ACPI->Add, find "SDDT-CPUPM.aml" entry, change "Enabled" key to "True".
+Save & Reboot).

 	Before enable it, replace this SSDT with one that matches your CPU.
 I have provided a few models below.
 If your CPU is different, you need to generate one, using ssdtPRGen (bilbo's [guide](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/) has good coverage on this, including special instructions for E5-26X7 variants CPUs).

 	(The following are CPU PM SSDTs I created for my systems.
 You may use the one that matches your CPU to replace SSDT-CPUPM.aml above.)
 	- SSDT-2670.aml		- E5-2670 CPU, Single or Dual